 displacement into a sinus, or

-The most common reason for implant movement or lack of sturdiness is when an immediate implant is placed in a patient who is not a good candidate.
+The most common reason for implant movement or instability is placing an immediate implant in a patient who is not a good candidate.

-Rejection can have a number of causes.
+Rejection can have several causes.
 It can happen due to allergies or a medical condition such as:

 rheumatoid arthritis,